cm45t3r/jpf-autodoc/README.md

 **Phase 1 Complete ✅**: Foundation and CLI framework are implemented and working.

+**Phase 2 Complete ✅**: Core analysis engines are implemented and working.

-**Phase 2 In Progress 🔄**: Core analysis engines are being implemented.
+**Phase 3 In Progress 🔄**: Advanced output generators are being implemented.

 ### What Works Now
 - ✅ Project builds successfully with Gradle